Vinzy-98/eppp-practice-tests/README.md

 - Practice EPPP 1-7: 200 questions each (~225 min in EPPP mode)

 ## How to Use

+### For Personal Dashboard:
+1. Open `dashboard.html` or click "My Dashboard" from any test
+2. View your progress, scores, and analytics
+3. Filter by test or view all attempts
+4. Retake any test with one click
+5. Export your data for backup

 ### For Untimed Practice:
 1. Open `index.html` in your web browser